m-6386299-spec/uummuseumtest1/README.md

         seg5: "Segment 5: Key Figures and Contributions",
         transcripts: [
-          "Universiti Utara Malaysia was established in 1984...", "UUM’s vision is to be a leading management university in the region...", "UUM consists of various faculties and academic centres...", "The museum showcases a wide range of historical artifacts...", "This section introduces key figures who contributed to UUM’s growth..."
+          "Universiti Utara Malaysia was established in 1984...", "UUM’s vision is to be a leading management university...", "UUM consists of various faculties and academic centres...", "The museum showcases a wide range of historical artifacts...", "This section introduces key figures who contributed to UUM’s growth..."